pedroeuropeu/chat-spring-3-1-5-java17/README.md

 🔔 If you're not part of our community yet, consider hitting that star button!
 Stay tuned for weekly releases of engaging content where we explore, learn, and code together.

-👨‍💻 I'm Alibou, excited to guide you through today's exploration.
+👨‍💻 I'm Pedro Europeu, excited to guide you through today's exploration.
 Let's embark on this coding adventure together, building a one-on-one chat application, uncovering WebSockets intricacies, and mastering the art of data persistence in MongoDB.

 ---